New Year's cuisine

 Squid and carrots (Fukushima Prefecture)

-"Ikaninjin" (squid and carrots) from Fukushima Prefecture, which is now sold year-round , was originally made as a preserved food in winter and is a beloved local dish that is an essential part of New Year's celebrations.
-Similarly, "Tara no Ko-ae" (cod roe salad) , is made by mixing cod roe with carrots.
+from Fukushima Prefecture that is now sold year-round"Ika Ninjin," a, was originally made as a preserved food in winter and is a beloved local dish that is indispensable during the New Year.
+Similarly,"Tara no Ko Ae," a, is made by mixing cod roe with carrots.

 beans